raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 ### recursion and binding

-Now how does our `exponent` function actually perform recursion.
-The immediate answer is, "It calls itself when the work to be performed is not the base case."
+Question: _How does our `exponent` function actually perform recursion?_ The immediate answer is, "It calls itself when the work to be performed is not the base case" (the base case for exponentiation is an exponent of `0` or `1`).
 How does it call itself?
-Well, when we have a function declaration (like above), or a name dfunction expression, the function is bound to its own name within the body of the function automatically.
+Well, when we have a function declaration (like above), or a named function expression, the function is bound to its own name within the body of the function automatically.

 So within the body of the `exponent` function, the function itself is bound to the name `exponent`, and that's what it calls.
 This is obvious to most programmers, and it's how we nearly always implement recursion.